spacetelescope/jdaviz/docs/specviz/plugins.rst

 The emission line is selected via the :guilabel:`region` tool in the spectrum viewer to select a spectral subset.

-The statistics returned include the line centroid, width, peak flux, total flux, and equivalent width.
+The statistics returned include the line centroid, gaussian sigma width, gaussian FWHM, total flux, and equivalent width.

 Currently, it is assumed that the continuum has already been